Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 ### Get thread members

-Use `listChatThreadMembers` to retrieve the members of the thread.
+Use the `listChatThreadMembers` method to retrieve the members of the thread.

+- `chatThreadId` is the unique ID of the thread.

-`PagedCollection<ChatThreadMember>` is the response returned from listing members
+`PagedCollection<ChatThreadMember>` is the response returned from listing members.

 ```swift
 client.listChatThreadMembers(chatThreadId: threadId) { result, _ in